DefinitelyTyped/DefinitelyTyped/README.md

 #### `package.json`

-Usually you won't need this.
+This file is required.

 DefinitelyTyped's package publisher creates a `package.json` for packages with no dependencies outside Definitely Typed.
-A `package.json` may be included to specify dependencies that are not other `@types` packages.
+A `package.json` may specify dependencies that are not other `@types` packages.
 [Pikaday is a good example.](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/types/pikaday/package.json) Even if you write your own `package.json`, you can only specify dependencies; other fields such as `"description"` are not allowed.
 You also need to add the dependency to [the list of allowed packages](https://github.com/microsoft/DefinitelyTyped-tools/blob/master/packages/definitions-parser/allowedPackageJsonDependencies.txt).
 This list is updated by a human, which gives us the chance to make sure that `@types` packages don't depend on malicious packages.

-In the rare case that an `@types` package is deleted and removed in favor of types shipped by the source package AND you need to depend on the old, removed `@types` package, you can add a dependency on an `@types` package.
-Be sure to explain this when adding to the list of allowed packages so that the human maintainer knows what is happening.

-The second reason to create your own package.json is to specify ES modules.
+The second reason to modify package.json is to specify ES modules.
-If the implementation package uses ESM and specifies `"type": "module"`, then you should add a package.json with the same:
+If the implementation package uses ESM and specifies `"type": "module"`, then you should modify package.json to match:

 ```json
 {